 - End of 2nd school year

-Transfer to secondary school is based on the assessment in elementary school.
-In case of dispute about the allocation (higher or lower level), the decision is made after hearing all parties involved at the request of the primary school management:
+Transfer to the lower secondary level is based on an extended assessment in the primary school.
+In case of disagreement about the allocation (middle school or intermediate middle school), a decision is made after hearing all parties involved at the request of the primary school head:

-In case of a possible reallocation from a regular to a bilingual class after the 1st semester of the 1st grade as well as after the end of the 2nd grade, the local school management decides.
-The first instance of appeal is the district school board.
+In case of a possible reallocation after the 1st semester of the 1st grade as well as after the end of the 2nd grade, the local headmaster decides The first instance of appeal is the District School Board

-The school report for the bilingual secondary school is issued on the cantonally valid report form.
-The performance measurements (examinations) of the students of the bilingual Sek correspond to those of the "regular" secondary school classes.
+The school report for the bilingual secondary school is issued on the report form valid for the canton.
+The performance assessments (exams) of the pupils of the bilingual secondary school correspond to those of the "regular" secondary school classes.

-A supplementary sheet is attached to the school report, on which the bilingual Sek is briefly explained and the affiliation to the bilingual Sek is shown.
+A supplementary sheet is attached to the school report, on which the bilingual secondary school is briefly explained and the affiliation to the bilingual secondary school is shown.
 Additional certificates of achievement, e.g. language certificates, are documented separately.